raylutz/daffodil/README.md

-     my_daf[irow, icol] = value       -- set cell irow, icol to value, where irow, icol are integers. my_daf[irow, start:end] = value  -- set a value in cells in row irow, from columns start to end. my_daf[irow, start:end] = list   -- set values from a list in cells in row irow, from columns start to end. my_daf[:, icol] = list           -- assign the entire column at index icol to the list provided. my_daf[start:end, icol] = list   -- assign a partial column at index icol to list provided. my_daf[irow, colname] = value    -- set a value in cell irow, col, where colname is a string.
+     my_daf[irow, icol] = value       -- set cell irow, icol to value, where irow, icol are integers. my_daf[irow, start:end] = value  -- set a value in cells in row irow, from columns start to end. my_daf[irow, start:end] = list   -- set values from a list in cells in row irow, from columns start to end. my_daf[irow, range] = list       -- set values from a list in cells in row irow, from columns in range. my_daf[:, icol] = list           -- assign the entire column at index icol to the list provided. my_daf[start:end, icol] = list   -- assign a partial column at index icol to list provided. my_daf[irow, colname] = value    -- set a value in cell irow, col, where colname is a string.